cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/reports/coach-managers-small-teams.md

 Each team’s data rolls up into the next level, so each team is represented in their direct manager’s report.
 This data can be used as a starting point for small team's own ACT conversation.

 Managers should review results of the next direct team's results available and use the [Manager Quick Guide to Interpretation](/../../viva/glint/setup/quick-guide-manager-doc-pitfalls) to prepare their ACT conversation.
-Managers of small teams can hold their ACT Conversation to discuss where the larger-group results do and don't reflect their smaller-group experience and what action the team will commit to in order to facilitate improvements.
+Managers of small teams can hold their ACT Conversation to discuss where the larger-group results do and don't reflect their smaller-group experience.
+They can also discuss what action the team will commit to for making improvements.

 ## Enable Broader Team Insights for managers who don’t meet confidentiality threshold requirements